7Ji/ampart/README.md

 # Amlogic emmc partition tool
-**ampart** is a partition tool written for **HybridELEC** for easier re-partitioning of internal emmc device for **Amlogic devices**.
+**ampart** is a partition tool written for **HybridELEC**(a project that brings side-by-side dual-booting support to **CoreELEC**+**EmuELEC**) for easy re-partitioning of internal emmc device for **almost all Amlogic devices** to liberate me from editing the device tree for every device just to achive a custom partition layout.
 It is written totally in **C** for portability and therefore **simple, fast yet reliable**, and provides a simple yet powerful argument-driven CLI for easy implementation in scripts.

 Everything is done in a **single session**, without any **repeated execution** or **reboot**

-The main reason I wrote this is that **CoreELEC**'s proprietary **ceemmc** can not be easily modified for intalling EmuELEC and HybridELEC to internal emmc, as its partition sizes are **hard-coded**
+The main reason I started to write this is that **CoreELEC**'s proprietary **ceemmc** which bricked **my only S905X** box can not be modified for reverting what it has done, and intalling EmuELEC and HybridELEC to internal emmc, as its partition sizes are **hard-coded** and refuse to change the way it works because the writer decides they should decide what users want, and this triggers me deeply for my KISS (Keep It Simple, Stupid) principles.

-In theory **ampart** should work perfectly fine for any system that have built-in meson-gx-mmc driver, e.g. **CoreELEC**, **EmuELEC**, **HybridELEC**, etc.
+The partition tool is more or less a final step of the long journey of my past almost 2 months into achiving side-by-side dual-booting for CoreELEC+EmuELEC for all Amlogic devices, it is new, but the thoughts behind it is **mature** and **experienced**.
+You can expect an Amlogic-ng HybridELEC release utilizing ampart that can achive side-by-side dual-booting of CE+EE on the internal storage very soon.

+In theory **ampart** should work perfectly fine for any Amlogic device, mainly those with linux-amlogic kernel, e.g. **CoreELEC**, **EmuELEC**, etc. But your poor little developer 7Ji just has 2 used Amlogic TVboxs lying around, one Xiaomi mibox3 (MDZ-16-AA, gxbb_p200) with a locked bootloader that forced me into developing [HybridELEC](https://github.com/7Ji/HybridELEC) (it starts as a USB Burning Tool burnable image for CoreELEC), and one BesTV R3300L (gxl_p212) which **ceemmc bricks** that forced me into developing **ampart**.
+I can only test on these two boxes and have no willing of buying other development boards/TV boxes, or free money to do so.

-Even if you are using a system that does not have built-in meson-gx-mmc driver (e.g. **Armbian**, **OpenWrt**), you can still use **ampart** to get the partition info of your emmc and partition it.
+Even if you are using a system that does not run a linux-amlogic kernel (e.g. **Armbian**, **OpenWrt**), you can still use **ampart** to get the partition info of your emmc and partition it.
 You can then use the partitions by losetup or [blkdevparts=](https://www.kernel.org/doc/html/latest/block/cmdline-partition.html) kernel command line.
 In this way you won't mess up with the reserved partitions and utilize more space than the tricky 700M offset partitioning way.

+I'm into a big exam at the end of the year which I failed in the past two years and that's my last try, which would decide my fate greatly.
+A slang 'World War 3' is used for this in China .So every line I commit to ampart is precious and do me a favor, don't ask for much.

 ***
 ## Usage
 **ampart** does not contain any interactive CLI.
 This is perfect for implementation in scripts but does not mean the user won't be able to understand what is happening.

+**ampart** works in two mode:
+* **normal mode**(default): users define new partitions in a convenient way, most of the stuff are auto-generated, they do not need to know the detial of the underlying disk and just need to describe what partitions they want besides the reserved parts
+* **clone mode**: users define **all** partitions in an explicit way, almost all details of the part table can be modified as long as they are legal.
+This mode can be used to restore a snapshot or by utilized by scripts that want to achive their specific partition layout.

 The command-line usage of **ampart** is very simple: